MoragnSperlingIT1025/-Lab2-readme.md/README.md

     What is an interpreted language vs. a compiled language?

     The difference is compiled language that is put through a complier produces a program written in asssembly language while               interpreted language has an interpreter produces a result from a program.

+# Career Exploration
+    I registered for this account and it is a resource for Tri-C students to find jobs and interships.
+I also look up my career of interest of data analytics under the BLS and found out that this field is highly lucrative and fast growing

+## Certifications

+     CompTia- is an entry level certification this is an certification used to show troubleshooting and problem-solving with computers.
+     Technicians understand a wide variety of issues ranging from networking and operating systems to mobile devices and security.

+     Cisco- The CCENT certification validates the skills required for entry-level network support positions, the starting point for many      successful careers in networking.

+     CISSP-This certification is used for cyber security and has one the specializes in healthcare.

+     Data Anlytics would be the certificate of most interest to me.
+I am working towrds this certification now and I should be done by        the end of the year.

+## Co-ops / Internships

+    Currently enrolled at Cuyahoga Community College
+    Completed 12 credit hours of college coursework (includes transfer credits) with at least two courses related to your major field
+    GPA of 2.75 or higher

+    Benefits- Up to three credits per semester
+            - Hand-on learning
+            - Real life job opportunties
+            - Compensation

+## Industry Associations / Student Organizations

+    CCDC stands for Collegiate Cyber Defense competition this organization is designed to build a meaningful mechanism by which institutions of higher education may evaluate.
+Provide an educational venue in which students are able to apply theory and practical skils they have learned in their course work, and many more.

 # Conclusion

+    This unit has very valuable information for a future IT professional that is trying to build their fundamental foundation of             knowlodge.
+In this unit I learned how to convert to binary to decimal from decimal to binary.
+I learned about virtualization and its uses.
+I also learned about the many opportunties in IT throught our College Central site.